frozenbanana97/capuchin_geoanalysis/README.md

 ##### Linux

-* Python should already be installed, you can check in terminal with `python3 --verison`.
+* Python should already be installed, you can check in terminal with `python3 --version`.
 If it is not installed run `sudo apt install python3`.
 * Download this repository as a zip, see [here](#not-to-git) for additional help.
 * Unzip the repository and open terminal in the new directory.
 * In terminal (cd'd in the correct directory) run: